Step 1: print a black and white photo of each child

 Without further ado, here is my guide for implementing Paired Reading:

 You've probably heard about this.
 It certainly isn't my idea.
 Pinterest and Instagram are full of wonderful, elaborate set-ups with table cloths, menus and all that jazz.
-I didn't do this. a) CBA b) i hate worksheets and most of this set-up involved some kind of print-out to guide the children on what to record.
+I didn't do this.
 So, here's how I did it:

 Each time we read, the children start by discussing what they've read so far and where they're up to.
 (The first time, they discussed what they expected).
 I give them a choice of four ways to share the book: